kelseyneis/reader_engagement_app/README.md

 ## TODO

-- Clean up routing.
+- [ ] Clean up routing.
 Using react-router with nginx makes it so refreshing the page breaks everything.
 This is because only the / route will load the Javascript.
 I've made a meal out of the routing, adding `read/` to the story routes and then needing to add `../` to remove it when routing to the backend.
 There is probably a more elegant way to manage this.
-- Consider adding routing for pages and take questions out of page rotation
+- [ ] Consider adding routing for pages and take questions out of page rotation
-- When highlight toggled on, skip question pages
+- [ ] When highlight toggled on, skip question pages
+- [ ] Clean up CSS
+- [ ] Conditionally use localhost or IP of grace server